Document Type : Research Article

 Results and Discussion

 The calculation of simple correlation coefficients showed that the height of the first pod from the plant crown, seed weight of a capsule, biological yield, number of seeds in a capsule and plant height have the highest correlation coefficients with seed yield.
 The height of the first capsule from the plant crown, the number of seeds in the capsule and the height of the plant were demonstrated by path analysis had the most positive direct effect and the number of days until the start of maturity had the most negative direct effect on seed yield and it is suggested that they be used as selection indicators for the improvement of seed yield.
 Five components were identified through the results of the principal components analysis which explained 77.92% of the variations in the data.
 Out of all the genotypes analyzed in terms of yield, genotypes 78-730, 78-229, and 78-570, displayed the greatest seed yield on the biplot generated by the first and second components.
 All evaluated traits led to the identification of four separate groups through cluster analysis.
-In general, it was concluded that the cultivars in the first group include late-flowering cultivars with high height and high yield, the cultivars of the second group include late-flowering and low-capsule cultivars with low yield, the cultivars of the third group include early-flowering and early-maturing cultivars with long capsules, the cultivars of the fourth group included cultivars with small capsules but with a high number of seeds.
+Overall, the results indicated that the cultivars in the first group were late-flowering types characterized by tall plants and high yield.
+The second group consisted of late-flowering cultivars with few capsules and low yield.
+The third group included early-flowering, early-maturing cultivars with long capsules, while the fourth group comprised cultivars with small capsules but a high number of seeds.

 Conclusion